SE-UP/potsdam-research-repos/README.md

 ## Methodology

- [SWORDS-template-UP](https://github.com/Software-Engineering-Group-UP/SWORDS-template-UP) have been used for gathering GitHub profiles, repositories and additional software developement variables.
+ [SWORDS-template-UP v1.0.0](https://github.com/Software-Engineering-Group-UP/SWORDS-template-UP) have been used for gathering GitHub profiles, repositories and additional software developement variables.
 This is an exteded version of [SWORDS-template](https://github.com/UtrechtUniversity/SWORDS-template)

 ## Data Collection